JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt4.md

 If you look at it closely, you'll realize that there's a row of capacitors across the top and bottom connected in series.

-Lets remove the diodes.
+Let's remove the diodes.
 I'm just going to brutally paint them over:

 |Three stage non-multiplier|
 |-------------------------------------|